All Products

 Example

-1. On the pipeline details page, add a SQL Script component to the pipeline and click the component.
-On the Parameters Setting tab, clear Use Script Mode and Whether the system adds a create table statement, and enter the following SQL statements in the SQL Script editor:
+1. Add a SQL Script component to the pipeline and click the component.
+On the Parameters Setting tab, clear Use Script Mode and Whether the system adds a create table statement, then enter the following SQL statements in the SQL Script editor.

 drop table if exists TriangleCount_func_test_edge;